Ambassador Nancy Brinker on the "Art of Seeing the Invisible" at CCW Vegas '19

 Pink ribbons weren’t always synonymous with breast cancer awareness.
 Around 40 years ago, when Ambassador Nancy Brinker founded Susan G. Komen for the Cure, the world’s largest charity for breast cancer, the word “breast” was banned from TV and newspapers.
 Polite society preferred the euphemism “women’s cancer” or “the Big C.’

-Through 5K runs and fitness walks, Brinker’s foundation has raised nearly $2 billion for breast cancer research, advocacy and grants to organizations providing screening and treatment for breast and cervical cancer.
+From hosting 5K runs and fitness walks, Brinker’s foundation has raised nearly $2 billion for breast cancer research, advocacy and grants to organizations providing screening and treatment for breast and cervical cancer.
 But more important than any dollar infusion is the cancer culture it created where “victims” became “survivors” and shame was replaced with pride.